OrlaBr/five-app/README.md

 Starting with Python, I created a py file.
 I then created a series of html pages that would perform the CRUD operations that I wanted the user to be able to do, following my database schema and mockups.
 I used environmental variables to connect to my MongoDB database, to hide my password.

 Once I had the basic operations of the data manipulation working I created a html file, and using Flask and Python, built up the website with the necessary html files.
-I styled the pages initially with standard Materialize CSS formatting.
+I styled the pages using components and forms Materialize front-end framework.

-Once I had the functionality of the site, and all the CRUD operations in place, I started personalizing the styling of the site, using CSS.
+Once I had the functionality of the site, and all the CRUD operations in place, I started personalizing the styling of the site, using customized CSS.
 Working initially from the base.html file, and then working through each html file to create the uniformity I wanted.

 [Back to Top](#table-of-contents)